William Sieghart

-Education and career
+Education

-Born in 1960, son of barrister Paul Sieghart, a human rights lawyer, and Felicity Ann Sieghart, chairman of the National Association for Gifted Children, magistrate and later managing director of the Aldeburgh Cinema, William is the older brother of Mary Ann Sieghart.
-He was educated at St Anne's College, Oxford.
+Born in 1960, son of barrister Paul Sieghart, a Vienna-born human rights lawyer, and Felicity Ann Sieghart, chair of the National Association for Gifted Children, magistrate and later managing director of the Aldeburgh Cinema, William is the older brother of Mary Ann Sieghart.
+His father's maternal family had converted to Catholicism from Judaism in the 19th-century.
+Sieghart was educated at St Anne's College, Oxford.